rainlab/translate-plugin/README.md

 # Translation plugin

-> **Note:** As of October CMS v4.4, the core handles translation natively via the [`Translatable` trait](https://docs.octobercms.com/4.x/extend/multisite/translatable.html) and no plugin is required.
-Prefer the core features for new projects; this plugin is maintained for existing sites and for its database-backed message store (the **Scan for messages** workflow), which the core does not replicate.
-See [MIGRATE.md](MIGRATE.md) for the migration guide.
+> **Note:** As of October CMS v4.4, the core also handles translation natively via the [`Translatable` trait](https://docs.octobercms.com/4.x/extend/multisite/translatable.html), so on newer versions you have a choice, but **upgrading to the core features is entirely optional**.
+There is no deprecation and no forced migration, and existing sites can keep using this plugin indefinitely.
+If and when you do want to move to the core features, [MIGRATE.md](MIGRATE.md) walks through it at your own pace.

 Enables multi-lingual sites.